sebastianpixel/flow/README.md

       open pull requests in current repository (if -j was not set).

 flow checkout, co
-Checkout untracked and unstaged files.
+Checkout unstaged files.

+flow cherry-pick, cp
+Cherry pick a commit in selected branch

 flow commit, cm <options>
 Create a commit in the current repository.
 If no message was provided